google/googletest/CONTRIBUTING.md

 antagonistic or dismissive toward anyone who is sincerely trying to contribute to a discussion.

-Sure, C++ testing is serious business and all that, but it's also a lot of fun.
+Sure, C++ testing is a serious business and all that, but it's also provide a lot of fun.
 Let's keep it that way.
 Let's strive to be one of the friendliest communities in all of open source.